Conjunctivitis in dogs

 Always contact your vet if you notice anything wrong with your dog’s eyes – they are too important to ignore.
 If your dog suffers with conjunctivitis regularly, your vet will investigate why.

 When to contact your vet

-Contact your vet for an appointment if you notice any of the symptoms above or if you have a suspicion there is something wrong with your dog’s eye(s).
+Contact your vet if you notice any of the symptoms above or if you have a suspicion there is something wrong with your dog’s eye(s).
 If conjunctivitis is left too long without treatment, it can lead to serious problems or even loss of an eye.

 If your dog suffers with conjunctivitis regularly, your vet will check for any conditions that might be causing it.

 You know your dog best.
 If they don’t have the symptoms listed above but you are still concerned it’s always best to contact your vet.

 - Your dog’s eyes are likely to become inflamed if they come into contact with something irritating for example smoke, dust, sand or acid.

 - If your dog suffers regularly from bacterial infections in their eyes, there is likely to be a reason (such as dry eye or an in-growing eyelash).

 - Allergies such as atopic dermatitis (atopy) often affect the skin around the eyes.
 Dogs with atopy suffer with conjunctivitis much more often than dogs with healthy skin.

 - Dry eye is a very common cause of conjunctivitis in dogs.